Building a pharmacy fit for the 21st century.

-Together, the leaders aimed to create a more personalised omnichannel pharmacy experience than the world has ever seen.
+Together, the leaders aimed to create a more personalized omnichannel pharmacy experience than the world has ever seen.
 This meant making everything digital.
 Touchless.
 Frictionless.
 Adding delivery options.
-And achieving all of this and more with an unprecedented level of personalisation — at global scale.
-For example, customers could receive personalised recommendations based on past purchases, right when they’re about to run out of a product they’ve taken regularly for years.
+And achieving all of this and more with an unprecedented level of personalization — at global scale.
+For example, customers could receive personalized recommendations based on past purchases, right when they’re about to run out of a product they’ve taken regularly for years.
 If the customer chooses, she can pick up her purchase via drive-thru — a capability that, until now, has only been available for prescriptions.
 And when she arrives at the drive-thru window, the staff will already have any filled prescriptions on hand for her to pick up.
 They’ll also remind her that she’s due for her annual flu shot.

 If WBA’s mission to help patients lead happier, healthier lives — and if the way to get there is through hyper-personalized customer experiences — this is what it looks like in the 21st century.
 As Mehra said, “Health is the most personal thing in the world.
 And if there’s one category that needs to be personalized, human, and customized to each and every one of our customers and patients, it’s got to be healthcare.”

 The better the partnership, the better the personalization